johnnykungdev/patlytics-app-md/readme.md

+# Online Readme
+If you are not able to view this readme locally, please visit: [https://github.com/johnnykungdev/patlytics-app-md](https://github.com/johnnykungdev/patlytics-app-md)

 # Patlytics Application

 Patlytics is a web application designed to help users analyze potential patent infringements.
 This README provides instructions on how to set up and run the application locally.